roytang/blog/content/notes/2011/01/22068849633402881/index.md

 - typo
 ---

-RT [@rands](https://twitter.com/rands/): When you say "Hope" to an engineer, they hear "I have no credible plan". #typo
+When you say "Hope" to an engineer, they hear "I have no credible plan". #typo